mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Videos/index.md

 ## Video Documentation ![MAMP](MAMPtv.png)

+### All current video documentation are for MAMP PRO 3.
+Videos covering MAMP PRO 4 will be available soon.

 *  **[Introduction To MAMP And MAMP PRO](https://www.youtube.com/watch?v=bpHEutbHFPo){:target="_blank"}**

 This video provides a description of both MAMP and MAMP PRO.